-Individual income taxes are a major source of revenue for states, but they provide relatively little revenue for local governments.
-State governments collected $410 billion (19 percent of state general revenue) from individual income taxes in 2019, while local governments collected $38 billion (2 percent of local government general revenue).
+In all years, individual income taxes are a major source of revenue for states, but they provide relatively little revenue for local governments.
+State governments collected $386 billion (17 percent of state general revenue) from individual income taxes in 2020, while local governments collected $39 billion (2 percent of local government general revenue).

 Localities in Indiana, Iowa, Maryland, and New York levy an individual income tax that piggybacks on the state income tax.
 That is, local taxpayers in these states file their local tax on their state tax return and use state deductions and exemptions when paying the local tax.
 Michigan localities also levy an individual income tax but use local forms and calculations.

-Meanwhile, localities in Alabama, Kansas, Kentucky, Missouri, Ohio, Oregon, and Pennsylvania levy an earnings or payroll tax.
+Meanwhile, localities in Alabama, Delaware, Kentucky, Missouri, Ohio, Oregon, and Pennsylvania levy an earnings or payroll tax.
 These taxes are separate from the state income tax.
 Earnings and payroll taxes are typically calculated as a percentage of wages, withheld by the employer (though paid by the employee) and paid by individuals who work in the taxing locality, even if the person lives in another city or state without the tax.
-Localities in Kansas only tax interest and dividends (not wages).
+Additionally, some localities in Kansas tax interest and dividends but not wages.

-Among the 41 states with a broad-based individual income tax, North Dakota relied the least on the tax as a share of state and local general revenue (4 percent) in 2019.
-In total, six of the 41 states with a broad-based tax collected less than 10 percent of state and local general revenue from individual income taxes that year.
-In 2019, New Hampshire and Tennessee both taxed a very narrow base of income, and as a result their income taxes provided about 1 percent of state and local general revenue in each state that year.
+Among the 41 states with a broad-based individual income tax, North Dakota relied the least on the tax as a share of state and local general revenue (3 percent) in 2020.
+In total, 10 of the 41 states with a broad-based tax collected less than 10 percent of state and local general revenue from individual income taxes that year.
+In 2020, New Hampshire and Tennessee both taxed a very narrow base of income, and as a result their income taxes provided about 1 percent of state and local general revenue in each state that year.
 (Tennessee's narrow income tax was eliminated in tax year 2021.)
+Washington's capital gains tax took effect in tax year 2023 so there were no collections in 2020.